Quickstart

 Verifying

-Currently, machine-check can verify Computation Tree Logic properties of the systems.
-For example, we can determine that from every reachable state of the system, we can, through some sequence of inputs, get to a state where value
+Machine-check can verify properties in propositional μ-calculus.
+For simplicity, we will discuss verifying Computation Tree Logic (CTL) properties in the main part of the book and discuss the μ-calculus in an advanced chapter.
+For example, using a CTL property, we can determine that from every reachable state of the system, we can, through some sequence of inputs, get to a state where value

 is zero: